 The content of this article is for educational purpose only and is not intended as medical advice.
 Please seek the help of a doctor before using any of the below-mentioned plants.

-The International Union for Conservation of Nature and the World Wildlife Fund state that globally, between 50,000 to 80,000 flowering plant species exist and are used as medicines.
+The International Union for Conservation of Nature and the World Wildlife Fund state that globally, we use between 50,000 to 80,000 flowering plant species as medicines.
 As it stands, medicinal plants (both on land and in the sea) are valuable sources of drugs.
-As research continues in this field, more properties of common plants are revealed and/or new medicinal plants are discovered in secluded places.
+As research continues in this field, we discover more properties of common plants and/or new medicinal plants in secluded places.

 As more people came from Europe, Africa, Madagascar and India, they also brought with them their traditional medicinal knowledge and plants.
 In many situations, certain ethnic groups used native plants that looked similar to those of their homelands as medicine.
 Incidentally, they thus discovered the healing properties of native Mauritian plants.

-Yet, despite the use of many plant species as medicines, this is mostly based on traditional knowledge and herbalist information without in-depth scientific validation of their therapeutic efficiency .
-As a matter of fact, very few scientific studies have actually been carried out to evaluate the curative potential of many of the native plant species.
+Yet, despite the use of many plant species as medicines, this is mostly based on traditional knowledge and herbalist information.
+They actually lack in-depth scientific validation of their therapeutic efficiency .
+As a matter of fact, very few scientific studies have evaluated the curative potential of many of the native plants.

 Statistically, out of the 443 medicinal plants recorded in Mauritius, 22% are endemics and used widely in herbal medication.
-For instance, infusions of the flowers of mandrinette (Hibiscus genevii) is used to cure kidney problems and seeds of the Mauritian stinkwood or Bois Puant (Foetidia mauritiana) are used to treat people with intestinal worm infections .
+For instance, people use infusions of the flowers of mandrinette (Hibiscus genevii) to cure kidney problems.
+Others still use seeds of the Mauritian stinkwood or Bois Puant (Foetidia mauritiana) to treat intestinal worm infections .

 Basically, the most commonly used and readily available medicinal plants in Mauritius are Aloe vera, Ayapana, Baume du Perou, Citronella, wild mint, Moringa, Neem, Pissenli, Tulsi and Henna.